 1. Will RHI save you money?

 Spend time researching renewable heating systems and equipment now, to help avoid costly mistakes or payment problems later.

 Before you can install any renewable heat technology and before you can claim RHI, you must have a valid (EPC) that is no more than two years old and accurately reflects your home.
 So if you’ve had building work done, you may need a new EPC that’s up to date.

 If your EPC recommends loft and cavity wall insulation, you must install it and get a new EPC before you can apply for RHI payments.
 There are some exceptions, however.

 3. Know the RHI scheme rules

 To receive RHI payments for the maximum seven years, you’ll need to comply with the rules of the scheme throughout.
-These include making sure your chosen heating system is MCS certified and installed by an MCS installer (see below), meets EN standards and fits the criteria specific to the relevant heating type (eg there are rules on emissions for biomass).
+These include making sure your chosen heating system is Microgeneration Certification Scheme (MCS) certified and installed by an MCS installer (see below), meets EN (European) standards and fits the criteria specific to the relevant heating type (eg there are rules on emissions for biomass).

 4. Find an installer

 Take time in choosing your installer, and make sure they visit your home to give an accurate estimate of future RHI payments from your renewable heat system.
 Look for firms selling renewable heat systems that are part of the Renewable Energy Consumer Code (RECC).

 The installer has to be MCS certified for that particular renewable heat technology, and will need to supply you with an MCS certificate number for your system to prove it is quality assured.